-7. Appeals

-None

-8. General Commission Business

-None

-9. Remarks, Inquiries and Comments by Planning Commission and Staff (No Action)

-Mark Jones said that those Citizens who have concerns still have a voice.
+- 7. Appeals None - 8.
+General Commission Business None - 9.
+Remarks, Inquiries and Comments by Planning Commission or Staff Mark Jones said that those Citizens who have concerns still have a voice.
 He said the Planning Commission is a recommending body.
 Those concerned can attend the Council meeting and voice concerns.

-10. Adjournment
+10. Adjournment.